-The Company has available US net operating losses of USD \$55,985, the benefit of which has been recognized in the Consolidated Financial Statements.
-These losses can be used to reduce future income taxes otherwise payable and expire between 2028 and 2035.
+After giving effect to the APA adjustment referred to below, the Company has available Canadian NOLs for federal purposes of \$27,032 and \$23,212 for Alberta purposes, and US NOLs of USD \$24,803, the benefits all of which have been recognized in the Consolidated Financial Statements.
+These losses can be used to reduce future income taxes otherwise payable.
+The Canadian losses expire between 2035 and 2036 while the US losses expire between 2028 and 2035.

-The Company has in its International business segment \$6,870 of timing differences relating to intercompany transactions that have been accrued for but are not deductible for tax purposes until paid, which no deferred tax asset has been recognized.
-Deferred tax assets are only recognized to the extent that it is probable that the inter-company payments can be made and be deducted for tax purposes.
+The Company has in its International business segment \$6,309 of NOLs, for which no deferred tax asset has been recognized.
+Deferred tax assets are only recognized to the extent that it is probable that future taxable profits will be available to use unused tax losses.